 (ii) This is an immediate consequence of (i) that we include in the statement because the consequence of the indicated constancy warrants emphasis.
-Two examples of functions $u$ covered by (ii) are the mean-variance model (u.3) and Example (u.2) when $\varphi $ is an exponential.
-At first glance, the implication regarding the unimportance of diversification might seem surprising, especially given its central role in portfolio theory.
+Two examples covered by this constancy are mean-variance and the special case of (u.2) where $\varphi $ is an exponential.
+At first glance, the implication regarding the \textit{unimportance of diversification} might seem surprising, especially given its central role in portfolio theory.
 Of course, diversification in portfolio theory refers to the simultaneous holding of several assets, which, interpreting each arm as an asset, is excluded here.
 But diversification over time is permitted and that is its meaning here.
-The result that specialization in one arm over time is asymptotically optimal given (\ref{constAA}) can be understood as follows.
+The result that specialization in one arm over time is always asymptotically optimal given (\ref{constAA}) can be understood as follows.
 Considering the factors that might lead to different arms being chosen at two different stages, note first that the payoff distribution for each arm is unchanged by assumption.
 Second, though a finite-horizon induces a nonstationarity that can affect choices, our decision-maker is, roughly speaking, acting as if solving an infinite-horizon problem.
-That leaves only the variation of risk attitude with past outcomes, which is excluded if $ -\partial _{yy}^{2}u/\partial _{x}u$ is constant.
+That leaves only the variation of risk attitude with past outcomes, which is excluded if $-\partial _{yy}^{2}u/\partial _{x}u $ is constant.